Home > Tax in Taiwan > How shareholder structure affects tax liability

 Explanation: Without a valid UK tax residency certificate, Michael can't utilize the tax treaty between the UK and Taiwan and is taxed at the non-resident withholding tax rate of 21%.

-Scenario 3: Michael has been in Taiwan for more than 183 days and becomes the tax resident of Taiwan
+Scenario 3: Michael has been in Taiwan for more than 183 days and has become the tax resident of Taiwan.

 -